 - Understanding of graphic design as a career path; its usages in every industry

 Note: this page represents our best expectations for the program we will deliver this summer, but due to the ever-evolving situation, is subject to change.
 We will update this page as new information becomes available.

 Not for you?
 Check out one of our other programs.

 Alysha is an educator at Ipswich High School in Media Arts, and at Bentley University in Media Production.
 She received a BFA from the University of Connecticut, and her Master’s from Tufts University in Arts Education.
 Before becoming an educator, she worked in professional television broadcast, with networks like NBC, CBS, ESPN, and FOX.
 Her experience in television made her grateful for her education in the arts, and was inspired to share with others that a degree in the arts can lead to many meaningful and important career options in the 21st Century.
 She hopes to instill in her students a love for design and creative thinking, and inspire students to think about how their passion for art and design can open doors to passionate careers.

-Meghan Michaud, Instructor
+Meghan Michaud, Program Instructor

 Meghan Reilly Michaud is a Massachusetts based designer and educator.
 Michaud earned a BFA in Graphic Design from Rhode Island School of Design and an MEd in Secondary Education at Salem State University.
 She holds Massachusetts and National Board certification in art education.
 Michaud has been quoted in media such as Scholastic Art, US News and World Report, PBS Learning Media, EdTech, amongst other resources for her teaching and art education advocacy.
 In addition to teaching at Andover High School, Meghan continues her freelance design practice as Visual Identity Studio creating identity systems and communications for a variety of clients.
 Michaud is a member of the Board of Governors at the RISD Museum.